E2OpenPlugins/e2openplugin-OpenWebif/README.md

 - OS or device version (High Sierra / Win10 / Android 11 / iOS12 ...)
 - Browser (Brave / Chrome / Firefox / Safari / Edge ...)

-*Remember - the more info we have, the quicker we'll be able to troubleshoot!*
+*Remember - the more ~money we get~ info we have, the quicker we'll be able to troubleshoot!*

 We don't have every variation of setup at our disposable, so...